derekstephen/derekstephen/README.md

 ### 👋 Hiya!
 I'm Derek!
 ##### 😄 Pronouns: He/Him

-##### 🔭 I’m currently working on finishing up my degree in Informaion Sciences and Technology with a dual minor in Security and Risk Analysis and Entrepreneurship and Innovation.
+##### 🔭 I’m recently graduated from Pennsylvania State University with a Bachelor's of Science in Informaion Sciences and Technology with minors in Security & Risk Analysis and Entrepreneurship & Innovation.
 ##### ⚡ In my free time, I like to work on personal projects, listen to music, and play video  games.

 [![DerekStephen's GitHub stats](https://github-readme-stats.vercel.app/api?username=derekstephen&count_private=true&show_icons=true&theme=vue-dark)](https://github.com/anuraghazra/github-readme-stats)